calculs-ca/DryPipe/docs/source/all-doc.md

 Note1: functions have their var arguments correctly parsed, according to the types specified in the generator function.

-Note2: also how output vars from the produces(...) clause are also passed as arguments.
+Note2: output vars from the produces(...) clause are also passed as arguments.

 Note3: output variables (declared in the produces(...) clause) are returned by functions with a python ```dict()```